-Photo #6: Worn sealcoat surface - note proximity to storm drain.

-Coal tar sealcoats, which contain 20-35 percent coal tar or coal tar pitch, is commonly applied to parking areas and driveways.
-Numerous studies have suggested that incidental ingestion of PAH's occur as a consequence of dusts generated from coal tar sealed pavements^{3/4} and as a result some cities and states have banned the use of coal tar sealants altogether with recommendations for alternatives5 such as asphalt, acrylic or agricultural based sealants.
+Photo #6: Worn sealcoat surface ó note proximity to storm drain.
+Coal tar sealcoats, which contain 20-40 percent coal tar or coal tar pitch, is commonly applied to parking areas and driveways.
+Numerous studies have suggested that incidental ingestion of PAHøs occur as a consequence of dusts generated from coal tar sealed pavements^{3/4} and as a result some cities and states have banned the use of coal tar sealants altogether with recommendations for alternatives5 such as asphalt, acrylic or agricultural based sealants.

-The potential for ingestion or exposure of PAH's from pavement sealcoating is the result of abrasion of the product from the pavement surface on which it is applied followed by the transport of particles by wind, foot traffic, or stormwater runoff6.
-Short term exposure may be the result of release of PAH's to the atmosphere (volatilization) as a product is being applied and may result in short-term (acute) health effects with symptoms such as eye irritation, nausea, vomiting, diarrhea, and confusion.
+The potential for ingestion or exposure of PAHø from pavement sealcoating is the result of abrasion of the product from the pavement surface on which it is applied followed by the transport of particles by wind, foot traffic, or stormwater runoff6.
+Short term exposure may be the result of release of PAHø to the atmosphere (volatilization) as a product is being applied and may result in short-term (acute) health effects with symptoms such as eye irritation, nausea, vomiting, diarrhea, and confusion.
 The volatilization rate decreases rapidly over the weeks following the application, but typically continues at higher rates than from unsealed pavement surfaces7.
+The Material Safety Data Sheet for a coal tar based sealcoat product (attachment 2) warns that it may cause cancer, is harmful if swallowed and may cause skin irritation.
+The ingredients are up to 60% quartz, kaolin & bentonite (sands & clays).

-Most people are exposed to volatized PAHs when they breathe smoke, auto emissions or industrial exhausts (most exhausts contain some type of PAH compounds).
+Human exposure to volatized PAHs occur when they breathe smoke, auto emissions or industrial exhausts.
 Frequent exposure over many years may lead to health problems, particularly to the lungs and heart.
-People with the highest exposures are smokers and, people who live or work with smokers, as well as, roofers, road builders and people who live near major highways or industrial sources.
+People with the highest exposures are smokers and, people who live or work with smokers, as well as roofers, road builders and people who live near industrial sources.